Strategic Investment Fund

 • Each project can have up to two project leads, who will be referred to as co-leads.

-• Learners and external stakeholders are only eligible to serve as project team members.
+• Learners, post-doctoral fellows, and external stakeholders are only eligible to serve as project team members.

 How to apply